Postdoctoral Researchers

 Research Areas: International Economics, Agricultural Policy Evaluation

-Dongin is a doctoral candidate in the Department of Agricultural and Resource Economics at the University of Connecticut.
+Dongin is a Research Assistant Professor in the Agribusiness and Applied Economics Department at North Dakota State University.
 His research focuses on the impact of international trade and investment policies on economic outcomes.
 He developed a novel dataset on foreign direct investment to distinguish between vertical and horizontal investment activities.
 He has presented several working papers at international conferences.
 His research is supported by a USDA-NIFA-EWD award for 2021-2024.
 This research measures the impact of global trade shocks on U.S. agriculture.
-Dongin will join the Steinbach Research Group as a Postdoctoral Scholar in August 2023.
+Dongin joined the Steinbach Research Group in August 2023.

 Click here for Google Scholar, here for his resume, and here for his webpage.